yupidevs/yupi/docs/source/tutorials/tracking.rst

    from yupi.tracking import TrackingScenario scenario = TrackingScenario([blue_ball])

-The track method of a :py:class:`~tracking.trackers.TrackingScenario` object, will produce a list of all the :py:class:`~yupi.Trajectory` objects the :py:class:`~tracking.trackers.TrackingScenario` tracked among all the frames of the video:
+The track method of a :py:class:`~tracking.trackers.TrackingScenario` object, will produce a list of all the :py:class:`~trajectory.Trajectory` objects the :py:class:`~tracking.trackers.TrackingScenario` tracked among all the frames of the video:

 .. code-block:: python